CP vs Blog – Why Cornerstone Wins

 Feature Cornerstone Page (CP) Traditional Blog Post

-🎯 Focus One key topic with full coverage Often narrow or trending, with limited scope
+🎯 Focus One key topic with complete coverage Often narrow or trending, with limited scope

-🧭 Structure Clean sections, internal links, clear flow Paragraphs, sometimes unstructured
+🧭 Structure Clean sections, internal links, clear flow Long paragraphs, sometimes unstructured

 🔗 Navigation Acts as a content hub Usually standalone

-📈 SEO Value Built for ranking and linking May rank briefly, less sustainable
+📈 SEO Value Built for ranking and internal linking May rank briefly but less sustainable

 🛠️ Update Potential Easily updated to stay evergreen Often buried over time

-🤝 Purpose Guide, inform, and connect users Express opinion or news
+🤝 Purpose Guide, inform, and connect users Express opinion or share news

 🏛️ Role on Site Foundational content Supplementary content

-💬 Blog Isn’t “Bad” — It’s Just Different
+💬 Blogs Are Not “Bad” — Just Different

-3. They boost site navigation — acting as a central map
+• Improved navigation – acts as a central map to deeper resources

 Content Type Effect

-🟡 Blog post “5 Tips for Teen Anxiety Relief” – short-lived traffic, shallow scope
+🟡 Blog Post “5 Tips for Teen Anxiety Relief” – short-lived traffic, limited scope

-🟢 CP Page “Mental Wellness for Kids & Teens” – deep coverage, links to tools, context, permanent visibility
+🟢 CP Page “Mental Wellness for Kids & Teens” – deep coverage, resource links, permanent visibility

 🎓 What CP Creators Must Learn